 I've heard some pretty terrible things about Owncloud.
 Despite being asked to write a tutorial on it multiple times, I never actually bothered because of the number of bugs that I'd heard about.
 But with the release of Owncloud 7 I thought I'd give it a try.
-All I can say is that Owncloud Fucking Rocks.
+After using it for a couple of weeks all I can say is that Owncloud fucking rocks.

 Owncloud also allows you to create multiple users with different privilege levels and storage quotas, between which you can share files.
 You can also create links to share and edit files, either publicly or protected with a password.